‘Kids, Coffee and Cows. That’s My Life’

 And she sure loves her dog, Jack.
 He is a fixture in the barn during milking time and follows the family around the farm.

-The Roberges are among the newest of the approximately 1,800 Organic Valley farmers who meet the high animal care, sustainability, pasture, and quality standards you can expect from Organic Valley.
+The Roberges are among the newest of the more than 1,600 Organic Valley farmers who meet the high animal care, sustainability, pasture and quality standards you can expect from Organic Valley.
 The Roberges’ 65 cows lead a pretty darn good life.

 Their Oughta-Be Farm sits on 250 acres at the end of a dead end road.
 Rolling hills are the backdrop for luminous sunrises.